Shifted Contact Structures on Differentiable Stacks: Line Bundles over Lie Groupoids

 where $A_H,A_G$ are the Lie algebroids of $H, G$.
 But \eqref{eq:DF_fiber} fits in the following short exact sequence

-When $f$ is Morita, the vertical arrows in (both the leftmost and) the rightmost square form a quasi-isomorphism \cite[Corollary 3.8]{DelHoyo:VBmorita}.
-It follows that \eqref{eq:DF_fiber} is a quasi-isomorphism as well, hence $DF$ is VB Morita. \end{proof}
+Since $f$ is Morita, the vertical arrows in (both the leftmost and) the rightmost square form a quasi-isomorphism \cite[Corollary 3.8]{DelHoyo:VBmorita}.
+It follows that \eqref{eq:DF_fiber} is a quasi-isomorphism as well, hence $(DF, f)$ is VB Morita. \end{proof}